vasily-chertkov/vasily-chertkov-recipe-count-test/README.md

 Non-functional Requirements
 --------

+1. The application is packaged with [Docker](https://www.docker.com/).
+2. Setup scripts are provided.
-1. The submission is provided as a `CLI` application.
+3. The submission is provided as a `CLI` application.
-2. The expected output is rendered to `stdout`.
+4. The expected output is rendered to `stdout`.
-3. It should be possible to (implementation is up to you):
+5. It should be possible to (implementation is up to you):
     a. provide a custom fixtures file as input
     b. provide custom recipe names to search by (functional reqs.
 5)
     c. provide custom postcode and time window for search (functional reqs.
 3)